hooksw/konify/README.md

 > The name comes from the following words: Kotlin, construct, notify

-Konify is a fast, compact and highly scalable library inspired by [Solid] and [Compose] for building responsive Android, Web and iOS applications using Kotlin.
+konify is a cross-platform UI library inspired by [Solid] and [Compose]  that targets high performance, small size, and strong scalability for building responsive Android, Web DOM and iOS applications using Kotlin .

 You can think of functions of Konify as constructors, they are executed only once, without recomposition.

 **Currently, in the design stage.**

 ---

-#### Differences from Compose

-[Compose] is good, but still has the following issues:

-* There are performance issues in some cases, mostly related to unnecessary recompositions.
-* Needs to be marked stable in many places.
-* Compose UI cannot be used in the Web DOM.

-Therefore, we plan to achieve the following goals:

-* Written like Compose, works like Native elements, no need to recompose.
-* Keep it lightweight.
-* keep it extensive so we can adapt the runtime to other scenes.

 ## Determined part